kopievskyd/dotfiles/README.md

 curl -fsSL https://raw.githubusercontent.com/kopievskyd/dotfiles/refs/heads/main/install.sh | sh
 ```

+## XDG Compliance
+These dotfiles follow the [XDG Base Directory Specification](https://specifications.freedesktop.org/basedir-spec/latest/) to keep the home directory clean and organized.
+All configuration files are properly structured according to these standards.

 ## Package Management

 [Homebrew](https://brew.sh/) is used as the primary package manager, with [Homebrew Bundle](https://docs.brew.sh/Brew-Bundle-and-Brewfile) for declarative management of packages, applications, and VS Code extensions.